davenkin/andy-springboot-sample/ADRs/006_request_process_flow.md

 As we are using [CQRS](./004_use_cqrs.md), querying data can bypass the domain models and talk to database directly.
 For example, when querying a list of `Equipment`s:

-1. The request hit `EquipmentController`, which further calls `EquipmentQueryService.listEquipments()`:
+1. The request hits `EquipmentController`, which further calls `EquipmentQueryService.listEquipments()`:

 ```java
     @PostMapping("/list")